-Washington, D.C. internship applications are currently being accepted for Winter and Spring 2017.
+Washington, D.C. internship applications are currently being accepted for Spring and Summer 2017.

 In my East Bay offices, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and attending District events.
-In addition, interns may be assigned to assist in various constituent case work or work on district-based projects of importance.
+In addition, interns may be assigned to assist in various constituent casework or assist on district-based projects of importance.

 If you would like more information on congressional internships—please contact my office.

-East Bay internship applications are currently being accepted for Fall 2016.
+East Bay internship applications are currently being accepted for Spring and Summer 2017.